avivyuval97-dotcom/malicious-scorer-gmail-addon/README.md

 ## 🔌 APIs Used

-* **VirusTotal API (v3):** Used for dual-purpose reputation analysis of both URLs and file fingerprints.
+* **VirusTotal API (v3):** Global reputation engine for URLs and file hash lookups.
-* **Google Gemini API (2.5 Flash):** Provides qualitative reasoning to detect intent-based threats (Phishing/Scams).
+* **Google Gemini API (2.5 Flash):** Advanced Large Language Model for intent analysis and phishing detection.
-* **Gmail Apps Script Service:** Facilitates deep message parsing, attachment extraction, and header verification.
+* **Gmail Apps Script Service:** The core framework for accessing email metadata and building the native UI.
-* **Properties Service:** Functions as a secure, persistent Key-Value store for local blacklist management.
+* **Properties Service:** A secure, persistent storage for managing the blacklist and API credentials.

 ---

 ## ✨ Implemented Features

-* **Forensic SHA-256 Hashing:** Automatically generates digital fingerprints for all attachments to ensure data integrity.
+* **Forensic File Analysis:** Computes SHA-256 hashes for all attachments to check against global malware databases without compromising privacy.
-* **Multi-Engine File Reputation:** Cross-references file hashes with VirusTotal’s database to identify known malware via 70+ security vendors.
-* **URL Threat Detection:** Scans all extracted links against global blacklists in real-time.
-* **AI Context Analysis:** Deep inspection of email features to identify sophisticated social engineering.
-* **Full Blacklist Lifecycle Management:** A dedicated UI to manually or automatically block/whitelist senders.
-* **Safe Verdict UI:** Displays a clear "No threats detected" confirmation when the risk score is zero.
+* **Semantic Threat Detection:** Gemini AI analyzes the subject and body to detect urgency, manipulation, and social engineering.
+* **Automated & Manual Blacklisting:** Features a built-in **Blacklist Manager** allowing users to block or whitelist senders with a single click.
+* **Dynamic Risk Scoring:** A transparent verdict system (Safe/Suspicious/Malicious) with detailed reasoning for every detection.
-* **Analyst Toolkit:** Includes a "Gemini Debug Log" for transparency and direct links to **ANY.RUN** for interactive sandboxing.
+* **Analyst Debugging:** Includes a "Gemini Debug Log" feature for transparency into the AI's decision-making process.